 These definitions overlap in certain ways.
 Both a joint venture and a partnership consist of co-owners of a business enterprise sharing the profits and losses.
 However, typically a joint venture is set up for one transaction or a series of transactions.
 Therefore, joint ventures are generally distinguished from partnerships by being more limited in both scope and duration.
 A partnership, on the other hand, ordinarily engages in an ongoing business for an indefinite period of time.
 Further, in a joint venture, it may not be just profit that binds the parties together.
 Joint ventures can be formed for specific purposes such as when parties engage in research and development, which would otherwise be cost prohibitive to do individually.
 Nevertheless, these distinctions are not ironclad and a court may determine a partnership was formed even for a single business transaction.

 There are positives and negatives to each form of taxation.
 One benefit of partnerships is that they offer greater flexibility with regard to the allocation of gains and losses.
 For example, you might be able to structure your partnership so that one partner receives 50% of the gains generated by the business and 99% of the losses, something that might benefit the individuals in your group.
-However, you or others in your group might not want to report income on your personal returns and would therefore corporate tax treatment might be better.
+However, you or others in your group might not want to report income on your personal returns and therefore corporate tax treatment might be better.
+Your decision may also depend on whether you can take the 20% deduction available to partners or if your overall tax rate is better with a flat 21% corporate rate.

 Another issue to consider in deciding between a joint venture and partnership is liability.
 Generally, partners in a partnership are jointly and severally liable for the partnership’s obligations.
 This means that every partner is liable for his or her own actions, the actions of the other partners, and the actions of employees of the business.
 In general, the members of a joint venture that is set up as a separate corporation or limited liability company (LLC) will only be liable to the extent of their investment in the corporation’s stock or their interest in the LLC.
 If the joint venture is established by contract (as opposed to a separate legal entity), then the parties are personally exposed to liabilities incurred pursuant to the venture, similar to a partnership.